holt/syringe/README.md

     var start, stop, ret;
     start = start = (new Date()).getTime();

-    // At this point you can override the function with different arguments;
+    // At this point you can override the wrapped function `fn` with different
+    // arguments.
+Note that the orignal arguments (which are mirrored by the
-    // if you don't provide any then the orignal arguments are used by default: ret = fn();
+    // `args` parameter) are used by default: ret = fn();

     stop = (new Date()).getTime();